 Housing Benefit and Council Tax Support

 These benefits are administered by Local Authorities and paid to those on a low income to help meet payment of rent and/or council tax.
-Low income can be low earnings, low self employed income, income from other state benefits such as Employment Support Allowance, Job Seekers Allowance or Income Support.
+Low income can be low earnings, low self employed income, income from other state benefits such as Employment and Support Allowance, Job Seekers Allowance or Income Support (not Universal Credit).

 Who can apply for Housing Benefit and Council Tax Support?

 Anyone who has a responsibility to pay rent on a commercial basis may be able to get help with paying their rent.
 You do not have to be paying rent to a housing association to apply for housing benefit.
-People who pay rent (including lodgers, boarders, sub tenants, hostel dwellers, housing association and council tenants) can apply.
+People who pay rent (including lodgers, boarders, sub tenants, hostel dwellers and housing association tenants) can apply.
+You cannot apply for Housing Benefit if you have claimed or are already in receipt of Universal Credit.

 Anyone who is responsible for paying Council Tax for the property they live in, i.e. the named person, or their partner on the bill, may be able to claim help with their Council Tax.